 Bonus points if you can remember to use your reusable coffee mug instead of the paper coffee cups!

-5. Ditch the fancy toilet paper to be more sustainable and save money
+5. Ditch the fancy toilet paper to be more sustainable

 “Green” toilet paper has come a long way recently!
 It’s much softer and sturdy than it used to be.
 And Reel Paper Co makes it SO easy to get it delivered to your door.
 Use THIS LINK to receive $10 off your first subscription order!
 Their toilet paper is made from bamboo, which is a sustainable alternative to your typical toilet paper.
 I love that it’s an affordable option as well.